 Now what if the plug has sunk below the surface of the hole?
 You clearly can’t repair it then, so do you have to put up with it?

-A clarification to Rule 13.1c (2) in the 2023 Rules of Golf says that you can ask the committee to repair the damage.
+A clarification to Rule 13.1c (2) in the 2023 Rules of Golf says you can ask the committee to repair the damage.
 If they’re unable to do that, and your ball is on the green, committees can then consider “providing relief to the player under Rule 16.1 by defining the damaged area as ground under repair”.

 What if the hole hasn’t been repaired?
 What if it’s on a double green, or it just hasn’t been filled in yet?
 The definition of ground under repair confirms that any hole made by either the committee, or maintenance staff, in setting up the course or maintaining the course is GUR and you can take free relief.

-Have a question for our Rules of Golf expert?
+Got a question for our expert?

-Despite the simplification of the Rules of Golf at the beginning of 2019, there are still some that leave us scratching our heads.
-And as I’ve passed the R&A’s Level 3 rules exam with distinction, I’ll try to help by featuring the best in this column.
+Despite the changes to the Rules of Golf in 2019 and 2023, there are still some that leave us scratching our heads.
+I’ll try to help by featuring the best of your queries in this column.